PDConSec/vsc-print/doc/manual.md

 Both `show` and `hide` values are case-insensitive and support all permutations.
 The hidden content appears below the YAML configuration and can include any markdown content including code, lists, or other formatting.

 **Note:** When printing, SPOILER blocks are displayed as regular content blocks with a "Spoiler Content" header, making the hidden content visible in the printed output.

+#### Styling SPOILER blocks

+SPOILER blocks can be customized using CSS with these classes:
+- `.spoiler` - The main container
+- `.spoiler > summary` - The clickable button/header
+- `.spoiler-content` - The hidden content area

+Add custom CSS via the `markdown.styles` setting (see [Styling your markdown](#styling-your-markdown) section below) or embed `<style>` tags in your markdown to customize colors, fonts, spacing, and appearance for both screen and print output.

+**Common Issues:**
+- If SPOILER blocks don't appear interactive, ensure your YAML is properly formatted with correct indentation
+- Both `show` and `hide` values are required - the block won't render without both

 ### SMILES